nginxinc/nginx-wiki/source/start/topics/tutorials/config_pitfalls.rst

 Front Controller Pattern Web Apps
 ---------------------------------

-"Front Controller Pattern" designs are popular and areused on the many of the most popular PHP software packages; But a lot of examples are more complex than they need to be.
+"Front Controller Pattern" designs are popular and are used on the many of the most popular PHP software packages; But a lot of examples are more complex than they need to be.
 For Drupal, Joomla, etc., just use this: